vanthelearner/FYP-Reports/README.md

 | OLS3  | -0.0113     | -0.0116      | -0.0124      | 0.0306       | 0.325            | -0.054            | -0.244       | -4.5%       |
 | OLS   | -0.0143     | -0.0588      | -0.0326      | 0.1044       | 1.265            | 1.301             | 0.034        | 32.8%      |

-*Although short selling is prohibited in VN, for the purpose of comparison I still include it in*
+*Note: Although short selling is prohibited in VN, for the purpose of comparison I still include it in*

 | Model | Top 1                    | Top 2                  | Top 3              | Top 4                | Top 5                   |
 | ----- | ------------------------ | ---------------------- | ------------------ | -------------------- | ----------------------- |